thehonorguard/mkdocs/docs/RoleGuide/cls.md

+For Medic, see <a href="mkdocs/RoleGuide/medic/">here</a>

+# CLS , or Combat Light Saver
+A CLS is primarily a rifleman, but with more advanced medical training than everyone else.
+Meaning, he can be a firsts reponsder on the battlefield, to try to save and stabilize colleagues, until the medic is on scene

 | Category              | Contents            |                     |
 | --------------------- | ------------------- | ------------------- |
 | Primary weapon        | 5.56 AR             |                     |